 To load a file, you can either click on the Open toolbar button on the top left of the screen, or use the Command + O shortcut.

-As a file is loaded, the circuit is detected from a database of over 400 worldwide tracks using the GPS position contained within the data.
-If there are multiple layouts for that circuit, lap length is used to identify the correct layout.
+As a file is loaded, the software will detect a circuit from a database of over 400 worldwide tracks by using the GPS position contained within the data.
+If there are multiple layouts for that circuit, it will use the lap length to identify the correct layout.

-It is not possible to define custom circuits within the software, however you can load a custom circuit overlay (.cir file), more information on this can be found here.
+It is not possible to define custom circuits in the software, but you can load a custom circuit overlay (.cir file).
+You can find more information on this here.

 Hovering the mouse at the top of the screen will access the Apple menu bar, containing software version information and a list of software functions.

-This menu contains an 'About' option which will display the current software version being used.
+This menu contains an 'About' option which will display the current software version used.

 File, View and Playback

-These menus contain a list of functions and their corresponding hotkeys/ shortcuts that can be used within the software.
-More information on these can be found here.
+These menus contain a list of functions and their corresponding hotkeys/shortcuts that can be used in the software.
+You can find more information on these here.

-Selecting Circuit Tools Help will open this software manual online within the Racelogic Support Centre.
+Selecting Circuit Tools Help will open this software manual online at the Racelogic Support Centre.

-Circuit Tools for macOS software will automatically check for any updates every time it is started up on a computer with an internet connection.
-This feature can be disabled here - however we would recommend keeping this turned on.
+Circuit Tools for macOS software will automatically check for any updates every time it is started on a computer with an internet connection.
+This feature can be disabled here - however, we would recommend keeping this turned on.

-Selecting Check For Updates will open a new window which displays the currently installed software version and circuit database version being used.
-Providing there is a valid internet connection, clicking on Update next to any of these will manually check to see if any updates are available.
+Selecting Check For Updates will open a new window that displays the currently installed software version and circuit database version used.
+Providing there is a valid internet connection, clicking Update next to any of these will manually check to see if there are available updates.